What is a patent?

-For a UK patent you must submit an application to the Intellectual Property Office (IPO), formerly known as the UK Patent Office.
+For a national patent you must appoint a patent attorney to submit an application to the Intellectual Property Office (IPO), formerly known as the UK Patent Office.
 Patent registration can be a complex process and usually takes several years.
 Key dates in the process are the priority date, the filing date, the publication date and the date of grant.

 We can advise you in your choice of patent attorney, as well as advising you about your overall intellectual property protection strategy.